 Data can be written to the file using soundfile.write(), or read from the file using soundfile.read().
-SoundFile can open all file formats that libsndfile supports, for example WAV, FLAC, OGG and MAT files (see Known Issues below about writing OGG files).
+PySoundFile can open all file formats that libsndfile supports, for example WAV, FLAC, OGG and MAT files.

-Here is an example for a program that reads a wave file and copies it into an FLAC file:
+Here is an example for a program that reads a wave file and copies it into an ogg-vorbis file:

 '''

 import soundfile as sf

 data, samplerate = sf.read('existing_file.wav')

-sf.write('new_file.flac', data, samplerate)
+sf.write('new_file.ogg', data, samplerate)

 '''